aseemj745/Medical-Device-System-Portfolio/automated-pacemaker-and-circuit-tester/dual-chamber-pacemaker-tester/README.md

 - Persistent failures are routed to manual testing

 ## Regression Testing
-- Over 1200+ Dual Chamber Pacemaker were tested before finally placing it on production testing floor
+- Successfully tested 1200+ dual-chamber pacemakers before deployment to the production testing floor

 ## Status
 - Dual-chamber pacemaker validation: Implemented and is actively used in Production QC